 What to Do When a Client Treats You Like an Employee

 Freelance life is a lot easier with an anchor client, someone who engages you on an ongoing or long-term basis to perform a set amount of work for a set amount of pay.
 While anchor clients make it a lot easier to pay the bills, they also bring their own set of potential pitfalls for freelancers.

 For instance, it's easy to find yourself committed to a lot more work than you originally agreed upon, or expected to behave in ways that are more appropriate for a full-time employee.

 A certain amount of consideration is to be expected when a client books a hefty percentage of your time.
-It's just good business to make sure your best customers are happy.
-But maintaining good relationships shouldn't prevent you from developing new clients or getting work done on other projects.
+It's good business to make sure your best customers are happy.
+Maintaining good relationships shouldn't prevent you from developing new clients or getting work done on other projects.
 Let your clients forget that you're not an employee, and you could find yourself doing full-time work for part-time wages, with no benefits, paid time off, or unemployment insurance.

 What to Do When a Client Treats You Like an Employee

 Bottom line, when it comes to freelancing, you want to give your best work to your clients and do what you say you're going to do – but your ultimate loyalty should be to yourself and your business.
 It helps to know where to draw the line.

 Contractors vs. Employees